Medusa: Dare to Be Truthful: Background

-The film lampoons the legitimate documentary Madonna: Truth or Dare (also known as In Bed with Madonna outside the United States and Canada).
+The film parodies the documentary Madonna: Truth or Dare (also known as In Bed with Madonna outside the United States and Canada).
 In the original, American singer Madonna allowed cameras to follow her around for a no-holds-barred peek into her life during her Blond Ambition World Tour.
-In this spoof, Brown plays Medusa, a controlling, hyper-sexual blonde bombshell who has allowed a documentary crew to follow her on her "Blonde Leading the Blonde Tour".
+In this spoof, Brown plays Medusa, a controlling, hyper-sexual blonde bombshell who has allowed a documentary crew to follow her on her Blonde Leading the Blonde Tour.
 The film, about one hour long and originally produced as a Showtime television special, goes to great pains to recreate costumes, sets and situations that occurred in the original documentary.

 Plot

 The film begins with the camera panning through pictures of Medusa's album covers and film posters eventually showing her lying in a bed while getting a massage and her hair done.
 She starts telling the viewers about how lonely she feels since her tour ended.

-The film then flashes back to when Medusa was rehearsing her "Blonde Leading the Blonde Tour".
+The film then flashes back to when Medusa was rehearsing her Blonde Leading the Blonde Tour.
 After being crushed by a giant genitalia statue, Medusa explains in a voice-over how the tour was a technical nightmare.

 Eventually, the tour begins in the Philippines, only for Medusa to find out that she was performing during the eruption of a volcano.
-In an interview, Medusa's manager Benny explains how Medusa's first single "Like a Video" ("Like a Virgin") was a hit for MTV, leading into a parody performance of Madonna's "Blond Ambition" version.
+In an interview, Medusa's manager Benny explains how Medusa's first single "Like a Video" ("Like a Virgin") was a hit for MTV, leading into a parody performance of Madonna's Blond Ambition version.
 After that, Medusa is shown talking to her boyfriend and seducing the cameraman.

 The tour then moves to Japan, where Medusa tells her poverty stricken dancers that they'll be receiving a pay cut.
 Another shows women protesting Medusa and her director showing how Medusa gained the inspiration to shoot a music video involving robbing a store.

-Finally, the tour moves to the U.S where Medusa and her dancers play a game of Truth or Dare.
+Finally, the tour moves to the United States where Medusa and her dancers play a game of Truth or Dare.
 After that, she is shown being at a party where a director who tries to get her to star in a movie similar to "Heidi".
 Later, while Medusa is listing negative things about people, Bobcat Goldthwait shows up and gets offended when he sees Medusa gag after he called her show "neat".

 After that, Medusa is shown reciting lines from "Romeo and Juliet " while a voice-over explains that Medusa is planning to star in the Broadway show after the tour, and that her ex- husband Shane Pencil was helping her, but Shane gets fed up with Medusa and he leaves.
 Another voice-over during one of Medusa's show explains her she almost died during "Expose Yourself" ("Express Yourself") as she got electrocuted.
 After that, Medusa is shown visiting her dog's grave, only to find out she was at the wrong grave (parodying the "Promise to Try" scene in Truth or Dare where Madonna visits her mother's grave).